bm2-lab/cage/README.md

 * bedtools >= 2.23.0

 ## Presetting
-Make sure to do this presetting carefully.
+Make sure to perform this presetting carefully.
 Because reference setting is **very important**.

 For the sake of simplicity, we use hg19 as the example.

-1. Download the hg19 genome(fasta file) from UCSC, put it in some directory, name it `hg19.fa` and set the directory path as `$FASTADB`.
+1. Download the hg19 genome(fasta file) from UCSC, put it in the same directory, name it `hg19.fa` and set the directory path as `$FASTADB`.

-2. Download the hg19 gene annotation files from UCSC, convert it to `bed-6` format with the 4th column being the gene name, put them in some directory and set the directory path as `$BEDDB`.
+2. Download the hg19 gene annotation files from UCSC, convert it to `bed-6` format with the 4th column being the gene name, put them in the same directory and set the directory path as `$BEDDB`.
 Here are the renamed file:
 >>
 File | Standard | Requirement